Mehul Kumar

 Mohammed Ibrahim Baloch (or Bloch; born 1949), better known as Mehul Kumar, is an Indian filmmaker and writer in Bollywood.
 He is known for directing the films Tirangaa (1992), Krantiveer (1993) and Kohram (1999).
 His other works include Mrityudaata (1997) and Kitne Door Kitne Paas (2002) among others as well as several Gujarati films.

 Early life and work

 Mehul Kumar was born as Mohammed Baloch into a Makrani Baloch family in the city of Jamnagar, Gujarat in 1949.
 Graduating from Bombay University he started as a journalist during the early 1970s which included writing film reviews.
 He then moved to work in Gujarati theatre.

 Career

-His first work in films was as an assistant director to Chandrakant Sangani and then with Aamir Khan's father Tahir Hussain.
 He made his directorial debut with a Gujarati comedy Chandu Jamadar (1977), a remake of Dada Kondke's highly successful lowbrow Marathi comedy Pandu Havaldar (1975).
-Though it was Kumar's 1977 bilingual Hindi-Gujrati film Janam Janam Na Saath (Gujarati)/Phir Janam Lenge Hum (Hindi) produced by Tahir Hussain which first gained recognition.
+Though it was Kumar's 1977 bilingual Hindi-Gujarati film Phir Janam Lenge Hum/Janam Janam Na Saathi produced by Tahir Hussain which first gained recognition.
 After its success, Kumar directed eighteen successful Gujarati films over the years.